adamwestman/extension-vibrate/readme.md

 # Known issues

-The currently supported platforms are: iOS
+The currently supported platforms are: iOS and Android

 # FAQ